Historical Timeline

 1884

-USC holds its first commencement, with a graduating class of three students; a woman, Minnie Miltimore, is named class valedictorian.
+USC holds its first commencement for a graduating class of three students.
+The university’s first valedictorian was a woman named Minnie Miltimore.

 1884